 Each document in HyperDoc belongs to one of document types.
 Document type determines the way document attributes are defined, stored and displayed.
 Configuration information concerning document types is stored in the following tables: HDocDocumentTypeDefs, HDocDocumentFields, HDocDocFieldWidths, and HDocDocumentTypes.
 From this set of tables only the HDocDocFieldWidths table is filled by HyperDoc itself and needs no manual data-entering.
 For HyperDoc to run, other mentioned tables must be filled according to rules described later.

-is also used in the Document_Type_ID field of the Main Document
+The type ID is also used in the Document_Type_ID field of the Main Document table.

 So the first step of the process of document type configuration is to fill HDocDocumentTypeDefs table with appropriate data.
 Each field of this table has type ‘varchar(50)’ except for Type_ID, which has an integer type.